kudobuilder/kudo/keps/0018-controller-overhaul.md

 ## Summary

 The way KUDO controllers are implemented currently has several flaws:
-1. when KUDO manager is down (or restarted) we might miss an update on a CRD meaning we won’t execute the plan that was supposed to run at or we execute incorrect one ([issue](https://github.com/kudobuilder/kudo/issues/422))
+1. When KUDO manager is down (or restarted) we might miss an update on a CRD meaning we won’t execute the plan that was supposed to run at or we execute incorrect one ([issue](https://github.com/kudobuilder/kudo/issues/422))
-2. multiple plan can be seemingly in progress leading to misleading status communicated ([issue](https://github.com/kudobuilder/kudo/issues/628))
+2. Multiple plan can be seemingly in progress leading to misleading status communicated ([issue](https://github.com/kudobuilder/kudo/issues/628))
-3. no way to ensure atomicity on plan execution (given the current CRD design where information is spread across several CRDs)
+3. No way to ensure atomicity on plan execution (given the current CRD design where information is spread across several CRDs)
-4. very low test coverage and overall confidence in the code
+4. Very low test coverage and overall confidence in the code

 To address all of the above points we’re proposing new design of our CRDs.
 We’re going to get rid of PlanExecution CRD altogether and merge the execution status into the Instance’s status subresource.
 At the same time we’re going to keep last known state of instance inside status subresource as well, which will allow us to properly identify plans that are supposed to be run after user submits a change to the Instance spec.